akutsupis/Pdf_compare_tool/README.md

 ## Description

-This is a web application built with React and FastAPI.
+This is a web application built with a React frontend and FastAPI + Python backend.
 It allows users to compare two PDF documents using OpenAI's ChatGPT.
 It is intended for use by urban planners and other professionals in assessing bid responses to a Request for Proposal (RFP).
-PDF files are parsed using PyPDF.
+PDF files are parsed locally using PyPDF.
 Users can freely use my code and deploy their own version, but will need an OpenAI API key to do so.

 ## Installation